olab-io/meetup.js/basics/functions.md

 }())
 ```

-Why use an anonymous function
+Why use an anonymous function?
 * Short-term use
 * Naming is not needed
 * Take advantage of function scope (closure)